codingjarrett/socializesql/README.md

 # socializesql
-This is the repository for the eighteenth bootcamp challenge ().
+This is the repository for the eighteenth bootcamp challenge (Social Network API).

 ## NoSQL Challenge: Social Network API